 Make sure you take these features into account while picking a barbecue.

 A domed hood lets you roast as well as grill.
-Look for a hood with a bit of weight behind it and one which sits firmly back behind the grill when raised, so it won’t blow shut or obstruct your access to cooking surfaces or side plates.
+Look for a hood with a bit of weight behind it and that it sits firmly back behind the grill when raised, so it won’t blow shut or obstruct your access to cooking surfaces or side plates.
 A hood thermometer lets you monitor the temperature while roasting; all the models in our test had one, but make sure it’s easy to read.

 The hood handle should be durable and heat-resistant, and positioned so you don’t burn yourself using it.

-British Thermal Units and Megajoules measure heat output, and are commonly quoted by salespeople and manufacturers as a selling point.
-However, we found higher BTU/MJ burners don’t necessarily give better cooking performance or faster pre-heating, so these figures aren’t included in our table.
+“British Thermal Units” and “Megajoules” measure heat output, and are commonly quoted by salespeople and manufacturers as a selling point.
+However, we found higher BTU/MJ burners don’t necessarily give better cooking performance or faster pre-heating, so these figures aren’t included in our test results.
 In fact, the amount of raw heat generated by each burner is less important than how evenly heat spreads across the cooking surfaces, and how reliably it maintains a constant temperature.
-If you’re worried about how quickly your barbecue will burn through gas, check the running times in our table.
+If you’re worried about how quickly your barbecue will burn through gas, check the running times in our test results.